Nylle/javaseq/README.md

 ## Usage

 **Seq** is always being evaluated lazily.
-It can be re-used and operated on as often as needed.
-Some operations will cause it to be partly or fully realised into memory.
+Its content is being cached, hence it can be re-used and operated on as often as needed.
 Consuming an infinite Seq entirely will run infinitely or until system resources are exhausted.
-Operations that may lead to that behaviour are marked accordingly.

 ### Creation